theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 Manual Model Input: Users can specify the full path or name of a specific model (e.g., dna_r10.4.1_e8.2_400bps_hac@v4.2.0).
 Automatic Detection: When set to sup, hac, or fast, Dorado will automatically select the appropriate model version if available.

-- **Model Type (sup):** (Super Accuracy) The most accurate model, recommended for critical applications requiring the highest basecall accuracy.
+- **Model Type (sup):** (Super Accuracy) The most accurate model, recommended for applications requiring the highest basecall accuracy.
 It is the slowest of the three model types.
 - **Model Type (hac):** (High Accuracy) A balance between speed and accuracy, recommended for most users.
 Provides accurate results faster than `sup` but less accurate than `sup`.
 - **Model Type (fast):** (Fast Model) The fastest model, recommended when speed is prioritized over accuracy, such as for initial analyses or non-critical applications.